Life Insurance with High Blood Pressure

 - Unfavorable cardiac test results

 What should you do if you’re declined?
 Let us know.
-We’ll review your medical history with you and then shop out to our companies for underwriting feedback.
+We’ll review your medical history with you and then contact our companies for underwriting feedback.

 White coat syndrome is blood pressure that elevates due to an exam.